We are proud to be a safe surgery

 As a safe surgery we are committed to have taken steps to tackle the barriers faced by many migrants in accessing healthcare.

-As a Safe Surgery we recognised and removed barrier to healthcare, particularly for migrants in vulnearable circumstances but also local citizens that may not be able to give us proof of address or ID
+As a Safe Surgery we recognised and removed barrier to healthcare, particularly for migrants in vulnerable circumstances but also local citizens that may not be able to give us proof of address or ID

 What if a patient needs a referral to secondary care?